Transformers: Revenge of the Fallen (video game): Audio

-Mark Ryan returns to for voice acting, despite not return to voice Ironhide, he instead voices Bumblebee.
+Mark Ryan returns to the game for voice acting.
+Despite not returning to voice Ironhide, he instead voices Bumblebee.
 Jess Harnell replaces Mark Ryan as the voice of Ironhide, Peter Cullen reprised his role as Optimus Prime, Robert Foxworth as Ratchet, and Charlie Adler voices Starscream in the game.
 Although Revenge of the Fallen retains most of the cast from its film counterpart, there are a few exceptions.
 The movie's titular villain, The Fallen, is voiced by James Arnold Taylor who replaces Tony Todd from the film.
 Peter Jessop replaces Frank Welker as the voice of Soundwave.
 Hugo Weaving, who voices Megatron in the live action films, does not voice Megatron in the game.
 Instead Frank Welker, who voiced Megatron in The Transformers animated series returns to voice the character.
 Devastator, who was voiced by Welker in the film, is voiced by Fred Tatasciore in the game.
 Tatasciore also voices Demolisher and Grindor.
-Clive Revill, who voices Kickback in The Transformers (TV series), voices Jetfire replacing Mark Ryan.
+Clive Revill, who voices Kickback in The Transformers, voices Jetfire replacing Mark Ryan.
 The game features Neil Kaplan, the voice of Optimus Prime in the series Transformers: Robots in Disguise.
 Kaplan does not voice Prime, but instead voices the character Long Haul as well as additional minor characters.
 Electronic rock band Julien-K, who contributed one track to the first movie's soundtrack, provided the score with Steve Jablonsky.
 John DiMaggio, who later go on to voice Leadfoot in Dark of the Moon, voices Sideways and Maj.
 Lennox.
-Andrew Kishino, who originally voiced Jazz in Transformers: The Game, would voice an autobot flyer who was cut from the film, Breakaway.
-Kishino also reprises Jazz in the DLC, and Nolan North replaces Andre Sogliuzzo as the voice of Sideswipe in the DLC as well.
+Andrew Kishino, who originally voiced Jazz in Transformers: The Game, would voice an Autobot flyer who was cut from the film, Breakaway.
+Kishino also reprises as Jazz in the DLC, and Nolan North replaces André Sogliuzzo as the voice of Sideswipe in the DLC as well.

-Discontinued support

-As of 2020, Activision discontinued support for Revenge of the Fallen, and the game's multiplayer servers have been shut down.